1. Home

 References

-- Dabbs DJ.
+2. Dabbs DJ.
 Diagnostic Immunohistochemistry: Theranostic and Genomic Applications.
 5th edition.
 2019.
 Elsevier.
 Chapter 1.

-- Laboratories performing both IHC staining and interpretation at the same laboratory must enroll in PT.
+• Laboratories performing both IHC staining and interpretation at the same laboratory must enroll in PT.

-- Laboratories only performing predictive marker IHC staining (slides interpreted at a different laboratory) must perform alternative performance assessment.
+• Laboratories only performing predictive marker IHC staining (slides interpreted at a different laboratory) must perform alternative performance assessment.

-- Laboratories only performing predictive marker IHC interpretations (slides are stained at a different laboratory) must perform alternative performance assessment
+• Laboratories only performing predictive marker IHC interpretations (slides are stained at a different laboratory) must perform alternative performance assessment.

 References

-- Newitt VN, et al. What's required in '23 for predictive markers?
+1. Newitt VN, et al. What's required in '23 for predictive markers?
 CAP TODAY.
 September 2022;36(9):27-28.

-Elements of a Quality Plan for the IHC laboratory could include a mission statement specific to the IHC lab that is in alignment with any mission statement of the laboratory and/or institution, identification of laboratory team members with definition of responsibilities, identification of IHC quality management committees with definition of responsibilities, identification of specific on-going QI projects and project team members, their responsibilities, and project timelines and/or a list of specific monitors including reporting schedule and reference benchmarks, assessment of risks, calendar of quality topics and/or monitored tests/projects that require regular, systematic data or literature review, data required for reporting to hospital/lab quality management committee, and incident reporting monitoring and results.1 An IHC specific process improvement assessment plan is an important component.
-Additional elements might include utilization data, results of pathologist read-out assessments (competency assessment), annual review of proficiency testing subscriptions, and future goals for the laboratory.
+Elements of a quality plan for the IHC laboratory could include a mission statement, specific to the IHC lab, that is in alignment with any mission statement of the laboratory and/or institution; identification of laboratory team members with definition of responsibilities; identification of IHC quality management committees with definition of responsibilities; identification of specific ongoing QI projects and project team members, their responsibilities, and project timelines and/or a list of specific monitors including reporting schedule and reference benchmarks; assessment of risks; calendar of quality topics and/or monitored tests/projects that require regular, systematic data or literature review; data required for reporting to the hospital/laboratory quality management committee; and incident reporting monitoring and results.

 References